 - Use more short answer and essay questions instead of true-false and multiple choice questions.

 Administratively, you can also help yourself.
-(Quizzing and Testing On the Internet (more info) ; Strategies to Minimize Cheating Online (more info) ; Higher Ed Takes On High-Tech Cheating (more info) )
+(Quizzing and Testing On the Internet (more info) ; Strategies to Minimize Cheating Online (more info) ; Higher Ed Takes On High-Tech Cheating ( This site may be offline. ) )

 - Develop profiles of the work your students are capable of on a regular basis.
 This will help you spot significant departures from normal.
 Then you can check to see what caused the difference.